Medical Laboratory Science Program

 MLS 3325.
 Foundations of Medical Parasitology.

-This course will introduce non-MLS students to the medically important parasites producing disease in humans with emphasis on epidemiology, life cycles, identifying characteristics, and pathology of these parasites.
-This course may not be used for the MLS major.
+This course introduces non‑MLS majors to fundamental concepts in human parasitology, emphasizing the biology, morphology, and clinical relevance of medically important parasites.
+Students examine the distinguishing characteristics of protozoa, helminths, and arthropods and explore basic principles of transmission, epidemiology, and host–parasite interactions.
+Content includes recognition of diagnostic stages, interpretation of routine parasitologic findings, and an overview of conditions commonly associated with parasitic infections.
+The course provides a conceptual framework that supports understanding of parasitic diseases encountered in healthcare and public health settings and strengthens students' scientific literacy in allied health and related fields.
+The course cannot be applied toward the MLS major.
 Prerequisite: [MATH 1315 or MATH 1317 or MATH 1319 or MATH 1329 or MATH 2321 or MATH 2417 or MATH 2471] and BIO 1330 and BIO 1130 and BIO 1331 and BIO 1131 and CHEM 1341 and CHEM 1141 and CHEM 1342 and CHEM 1142 all with a grade of "C" or better.

 MLS 3326.
 Medical Parasitology.